-Additionally, Salimah is the secretary (elected) and women’s group representative for BCS, The Charted Institute for IT, USA Section, Southeast Regional Group.
-She has organized events and programs relevant to IT professionals and academics including: IT’s for you too: the female dynamic in information technology education and careers; Geeks, Gadgets and Gizmos Showcase Competition; and Easy as Pi Youth Programmers.
-Other volunteer and community efforts include service as the chair of the Grants Committee at Bolton Academy Elementary School, founding member of the Soaring Owls Foundation, Inc., and tutor at the Henry Grady High School Writing Center.
-Salimah formerly served as the program manager for the Wireless RERC and project coordinator for GCATT’s Office of Technology, Policy and Programs.
+Additionally, LaForce served as the chair (elected) and women’s group representative for BCS, The Charted Institute for IT, USA Section, Southeast Regional Group.
+She organized events relevant to IT professionals and academics including IT’s for you too: the female dynamic in information technology education and careers, Starts-ups & Innovation: Taking Your Ideas to the Marketplace and the Geeks, Gadgets, and Gizmos Showcase Competition.
+Other volunteer and community efforts included serving as the chair of the Grants Committee at Bolton Academy Elementary School, a founding member of the Soaring Owls Foundation, Inc., and tutor at the Henry Grady High School Writing Center.